CarlTBarnes/StringTheory-Tools/README.md

 ## Write Theory

 StringTheory can have up to 8 parameters (e.g. Split), and several with 6 to 7 (e.g. Replace), which can make it difficult to get the commas exactly right when you want to omit several parameters.
-The Help button will open CapeSoft.com help for ST and OddJob.
-More can easily be added.
+The Help button will open CapeSoft.com documentaton web pages for ST and OddJob.
+More tools can easily be added.
 This can be used with any INC file.

-WriteTheory will read an INC file and help you write the call by opening a Form with each Parameter as an Entry.
-You can check the "&|" box to have the  code generated with one parameter per line including a ! comment with the parameter name.
+WriteTheory will read an INC file and help you write the call code by opening a Form with each Parameter as an Entry to enter the values.
+You can check the ", |" box to have the code generated with one parameter per line including a ! comment with the parameter type and name.
+See screen captures below for examples.

 ![wt1](images/writetheory1.png)